gluexprotocol/gluex-examples/widget-gatsby-integration/README.md

-# Gluex Widget React Integration Example
+# Gluex Widget Gatsby Integration Example

-This is an example repository demonstrating a working integration of the Gluex Widget in a React application.
+This is an example repository demonstrating a working integration of the Gluex Widget in a Gatsby application.
 You can use this as a reference implementation or starter template.
 For detailed integration guides and documentation, please visit [Gluex Documentation](https://docs.gluex.xyz).

 ## Getting Started